-In our mind, the best processors are the ones that deliver killer performance at a price point that makes sense.
-The Ryzen 9 3900X absolutely nails this concept.
+In our mind, the best processors are the ones that deliver outstanding performance at a reasonable price point.
+And, the Ryzen 9 3900X absolutely nails this concept.

-This processor packs 12-cores and 24-threads in a mainstream package for the first time, and does it at around the same price point as the Intel Core i9-9900K, a processor with just 8-cores and 16-threads.
+This processor packs 12-cores and 24-threads in a mainstream package for the first time, and does it at a similar price point as the Intel Core i9-9900K, a processor with just 8-cores and 16-threads.

-The AMD Ryzen 9 3900X marks yet another blow from Team Red, ramping up the intensity of the AMD vs Intel processor war.
-Still, though, core counts aren’t everything when it comes to a mainstream processor, as single-core performance needs to be on point, especially if you plan to use it to play the best PC games.
+The AMD Ryzen 9 3900X marks yet another blast from Team Red, ramping up the intensity of the AMD vs Intel processor war.
+Still, though, there’s more than just core counts when it comes to a mainstream processor, as single-core performance needs to be on point, especially if you’re hoping to play the best PC games.

 Price and availability

-Speaking of which, if you want to get a high-end desktop (HEDT) 12-core processor that can keep up with the AMD Ryzen 9 3900X, you’re going to have to spend significantly more money and get something like the $1,189 (£1,329, AU$1,799) Intel Core i9-9920X.
-Even if you do go with this Intel Basin Falls Refresh chip, you won’t necessarily get the same level of performance.
+Speaking of which, if you want a high-end desktop (HEDT) 12-core processor that can compete with the AMD Ryzen 9 3900X, you’re going to have to drop quite a bit more cash and get something like the $1,189 (£1,329, AU$1,799) Intel Core i9-9920X.
+And, even if you do go with this Intel Basin Falls Refresh chip, you won’t necessarily end up with the same level of performance.

 The AMD Ryzen 9 3900X is available now for $499 (about £390, AU$720).
-This is actually a great price point, as it goes right up against the $488 (£498, AU$777) Intel Core i9-9900K while offering an extra four cores.
-It doesn’t boost as high, and the retail box isn’t as cool, but any creatives that are looking for a great processor without jumping for a Threadripper 2nd Generation chip should take notice.
+This is actually a great price point, as it stands up against the $488 (£498, AU$777) Intel Core i9-9900K while offering an extra four cores.
+It doesn’t boost as high, and the retail box isn’t as cool, but any creatives that are shopping for a great processor without jumping for a Threadripper 2nd Generation chip should take notice.

 Features and chipset

-AMD Ryzen 3rd Generation, and the Zen 2 architecture itself, is notable because it brings 7nm processors to the mainstream for the first time.
-But, there’s a lot more going on under the surface than a smaller manufacturing node.
+AMD Ryzen 3rd Generation, and the Zen 2 architecture itself, is notable because it leads 7nm processors to the mainstream for the first time.
+But, there’s a lot more going on under the hood than just a smaller manufacturing node.

-The most important improvement, and the easiest to digest, is the massive boost to IPC, or instructions per clock.
+The most important improvement, and the easiest to understand, is the massive increase to IPC, or instructions per clock.
 AMD claims that it was able to increase IPCs in its 3rd generation Ryzen chips by up to 15%, which goes a long way to explaining why single-core performance sees such a boost over something like the AMD Ryzen 7 2700X.

-One thing that the move to 7nm silicon has allowed for however, is an increase in cache size.
-AMD is now labeling its L3 and L2 cache in a combined spec of ‘GameCache’ – though functionally it’s the same thing.
+One thing that the switch to 7nm silicon has allowed for however, is an increase in cache size.
+AMD is now describing its L3 and L2 cache in a combined spec of ‘GameCache’ – even though it’s basically the same thing.
 But, because the 7nm CPU cores are contained within their own chiplets, AMD was able to pack much more in – with a whopping 64MB of L3 and 6MB of L2, for a combined 70MB of GameCache.
-This is a big deal, as it allows for much faster performance, especially when you’re shooting for high framerates in 1080p games, and will be especially effective in old esports titles like Counter Strike: Global Offensive.
+This is a really big deal, as it allows for much faster performance, especially when you’re shooting for high framerates in 1080p games, and will be especially effective in old esports titles like Counter Strike: Global Offensive.

-We were given a Aorus PCIe 4.0 SSD to test, and the speeds we see are mind-blowing.
+We were given an Aorus PCIe 4.0 SSD to test, and the speeds we saw were amazing.
 We were able to get sequential reads of 4,996 MB/s, a 29% boost over our previous fastest SSD, the Samsung 970 Pro.
-Out of all the features that Ryzen 3rd Generation brings to the table with the new X570 chipset, this might be one of the most impactful – and also explains why there are so many high-end AMD motherboards this time around.
+Out of all the features that Ryzen 3rd Generation brings to the table with the new X570 chipset, this might be one of the most meaningful – and also explains the plethora of high-end AMD motherboards on the market this time around.

 Finally, the shrink down to 7nm allows for much better energy efficiency.
-Thanks to the Zen 2 architecture, AMD Ryzen 3rd Generation processors like the Ryzen 9 3900X should be up to 58% more efficient than comparable Intel processors.
-This isn’t the most attention grabbing feature here, but, hey, it should translate to lower electricity bills, and in today’s economy every little bit helps, right?
+Because of the Zen 2 architecture, AMD Ryzen 3rd Generation processors like the Ryzen 9 3900X and Ryzen 7 3700X should be up to 58% more efficient than comparable Intel processors.
+This isn’t the most noteworthy feature here, but, hey, it should translate to lower electricity bills, and in today’s economy every little bit helps, right?